 Corner Bistro, a casual dining restaurant, implemented a points-based system targeting increased weekday traffic.
 Guests earn one reward point per dollar spent.

 Rewards are structured as follows: 75 points for a free appetizer, 150 points for a free entrée, and 250 points for a complete dinner for two.
-The free food rewards keep loyal customers engaged.

 The program includes bonus point opportunities.
 Double points on Tuesday and Wednesday evenings.
 Triple points for trying monthly chef specials.
 25 bonus points for birthday-month visits.

 Within six months, program members increased visit frequency and average transaction values significantly.
 Weekday traffic among members grew sharply, helping smooth revenue fluctuations.

-The program costs roughly 6 percent of member sales in rewards but generates a much larger percentage increase in annual revenue per repeat customer.
+Artisan Coffee Co. developed a tiered subscription model reflecting their community focus.
 The Regular tier charges a modest monthly fee for unlimited drip coffee and a discount on food items.
 The Connoisseur tier adds unlimited specialty drinks, a larger food discount, and monthly cupping sessions.
-A premium Patron tier includes priority seating, periodic bean shipments, and access to limited-edition roasts.

 Coastal Kitchen focuses on experience-based rewards rather than traditional discounts.
 Their program awards reward points redeemable for cooking classes, wine tastings, chef's table experiences, and early access to seasonal menu launches.